Musicals101.com

 Songs by Hal Stanley and Irving Taylor

-Cast: Van Johnson, Claude Rains, Jim Backus
+Cast: Van Johnson, Kay Starr, Claude Rains, Jim Backus

 Annie Get Your Gun